gchq/stroom-docs/content/en/docs/install-guide/upgrades/6_to_7_upgrade.md

-> * Last Updated: 10 Mar 2021
+---
+title: "v6 to v7 Upgrade"

-# Upgrading From v6 to v7
+linkTitle: "v6 to v7 Upgrade"
+#weight:
+date: 2021-03-10
+tags:
+description: >
   This document describes the process for upgrading a Stroom single node docker stack from v6.x to v7.x.
+---

+{{% page-warning %}}
-*IMPORTANT* - Before comencing an upgrade to v7 you should upgrade Stroom to the latest minor and patch version of v6.
+Before comencing an upgrade to v7 you should upgrade Stroom to the latest minor and patch version of v6.

-This document has been written
+{{% /page-warning %}}

 ## Differences between v6 and v7